mautic/user-documentation/docs/contacts/manage_contacts.rst

 Integrations
 ============

-If the Contact exists in other tools and is connected through Plugin or API Integration, you’ll see those here.
+If the Contact exists in other tools has connections through Plugin or API Integrations, you’ll see those here.
 This helps identify where a Contact came from, or what other internal systems the Contact exists in.

 Map
 ===

-If Mautic knows the coordinates of the Contact from a geolocation IP lookup service, it displays a fourth tab with a map so you can easily see where in the world the contact is located.
-If Mautic knows more locations for this contact as they travel, you'll see all the locations there.
+If Mautic knows the coordinates of the Contact from a geolocation IP lookup service, it displays a fourth tab with a map so you can easily see the Contact's location.
+If Mautic knows more locations for this Contact as they travel, you'll see all the locations there.
 If Mautic doesn't know any location, the tab won't show up.

 .. vale off